tkchafin/scripts/README.md

-subsetSnps.py	: Given a list of desired columns, subsets SNPs from a STRUCTURE file sumls.sh	: A bash alias for doing something with ls summaryGFF.pl	: Something old and incomplete. trimFastq.pl	: Perl script for end-trimming FASTQ reads'''
+subsetSnps.py	: Given a list of desired columns, subsets SNPs from a STRUCTURE file sumls.sh	: A bash alias for doing something with ls summaryGFF.pl	: Something old and incomplete. trimFastq.pl	: Perl script for end-trimming FASTQ reads
+''''